ravikulkarni/blinkypi/README.md

 ## Indicators and Button use on Pibrella board.
 Red Button: Pressing this button lights up all 3 indicators and then reboots the Raspberry Pi

 Red: Error when execution.
-Reboot the Raspberry Pi using the red button
+Reboot the Raspberry Pi using the red button.

 Green: Blinky pi server started and ready to receive requests.

 Blinking Amber: http request received and processed.

 ## Usage